Bijapur: Geography

-Bijapur is located 140 km from Sangli, 212 km from Belagavi and 349 km from Pune.
+Bijapur is located 519 km from the state capital Bangalore, 163 km from Kalaburagi, 196 km from Hubli, 212 km from Belagavi.
 Bijapur has a semi-arid climate.
 It is located at 16.83°N 75.7°E. It has an average elevation of 606 metres (1988 ft).
 The district has two types of soil.
-First one is, "deep black soil" (or yeari bhoomi), which is good for the crops like jawar, wheat, pulses, sunflower, etc. The major portion of the district consists of this kind of soil which has a great moisture-holding capacity.
-Second one is "red soil‟ (or masari /maddi bhoomi), which is generally poor, good for irrigation and horticulture.
-Krishna river, which is the most important river of the district.
+The first is "deep black soil" (or yeari bhoomi), which is good for the crops like jawar, wheat, pulses, sunflower, etc. The major portion of the district consists of this kind of soil which has a great moisture-holding capacity.
+The second type is "red soil‟ (or masari /maddi bhoomi), which is generally poor, good for irrigation and horticulture.

+Krishna river is the most important river of the district.
 It flows about 125 miles in the district.
-A dam is built across the river at Almatti, Bhima river flows in northern part of district for about 20 miles.
+A dam is built across the river at Almatti.
+Bhima river flows in northern part of district for about 20 miles.
 It overflows in the rainy season and spreads over a wider area, which is thereby rendered extremely fertile land.
 In central part of district Doni river flows.